AstraZeneca and Deutsche Bank drag down European shares

 By Sudip Kar-Gupta

-LONDON, May 19 European equities were pulled down on Monday by the pharmaceuticals group AstraZeneca, which slumped after rejecting a bid from Pfizer, and by Deutsche Bank's announcement of a capital increase.
+LONDON, May 19 European equities slipped on Monday, pulled down by pharmaceuticals group AstraZeneca , which slumped after rejecting a bid from Pfizer , and by Deutsche Bank's capital increase.

-AstraZeneca's shares dropped 11.1 percent to take the most points off the FTSEurofirst 300, after the British company rejected a sweetened "final" cash-and-stock offer from Pfizer, casting doubt on the U.S. drugmaker's plan to create the world's biggest pharmaceuticals group.
+AstraZeneca's shares dropped 10.5 percent to take the most points off the FTSEurofirst 300, after the British firm rejected a sweetened "final" cash-and-stock offer from Pfizer, causing uncertainty as to whether the U.S. drugmaker would pull off its plan to create the world's biggest pharmaceuticals group.

 "Despite Pfizer having spent a large amount of money and time, the signal seems clear from AstraZeneca's board of directors, UK politicians and mainstream media that this is a bad deal, and we see limited efforts from Pfizer going forward," said Peter Garnry, head of equity strategy at Saxo Bank.